Granny Flat Insurance: Covering In-Law Suites & Accessory Apartments

 Pincher's Pro Tip

-Shop around for a landlord endorsement before buying a separate policy.
-Some insurers offer a rental unit endorsement that can be added to your existing homeowners policy for less than a standalone landlord policy — potentially saving you hundreds per year.
+Shop for a landlord endorsement before buying a separate policy.
+Some insurers offer a rental unit endorsement that can be added to your existing homeowners policy for less than a standalone DP-3, potentially saving you hundreds per year while still covering loss of rent.

 Compare Home Insurance Plans in Ohio